snape43/LAMP2/README.md

 # LAMP2
-Last version of PHP, Mysql and dependencies for magento2
+LAMP and dependencies for magento2